What Is PEX Piping?

 What Is PEX Piping Used For?

-PEX piping is also used in in-floor radiant heating systems, where it distributes warm water to provide comfortable and energy-efficient heating.
+PEX is commonly used to replace outdated plumbing materials such as galvanized pipes, polybutylene, and CPVC.
+It can also be used in in-floor radiant heating systems, where it distributes warm water to provide comfortable and energy-efficient heating.

 Get your free estimate today